hasnaabdulsalim/E2ECypressAutomation/README.md

 # E2E Cypress Automation Framework

-This project is a Cypress-based end-to-end (E2E) automation framework designed to test the core functionalities of an eCommerce application.
+This project is a Cypress-based end-to-end (E2E) automation framework designed to test the core functionalities of an eCommerce test application.
 It follows the **Page Object Model (POM)** design pattern for better maintainability and scalability.
+It also leverages **Cucumber BDD** for behavior-driven testing and is **integrated with Jenkins** for continuous integration and execution in a CI/CD pipeline.

 ---